 February 9, 2023 5:30 PM - 9:15 PM

-Please join the Ziffren Institute and UCLA Law's Critical Race Studies Program, along with the Center for Public Interest Programs and the Documentary Film Legal Clinic for a special screening of the film FREE RENTY.
+Please join UCLA Law's Ziffren Institute, Critical Race Studies Program, David J. Epstein Program in Public Interest Law & Policy, along with the Documentary Film Legal Clinic and the Black Law Students Association for a special screening of the film FREE RENTY.